Iritscen/Small-scripts/Bash/README.md

 ### [Collect File Suffixes](collect_file_suffixes.sh)
 <!--The directory to recursively collect suffixes from.-->
-Prints out a list of all suffixes used by the files in a directory.
+Prints out a list of all suffixes used by the files in a directory. [(preview image)](https://github.com/Iritscen/small-scripts/blob/master/Bash/previews/collect_file_suffixes.jpg)

 ### [Count Files by Name](count_files_by_name.sh)
 <!--The directory in which to recursively search.